 Jaime A. Santos

 Jaime A. Santos is an associate in the firm’s Appellate Litigation Practice.
 Her work focuses on appellate matters and complex civil litigation in federal courts, and she has experience in a wide range of areas including ERISA litigation, patent litigation, constitutional law, environmental law, and securities actions.
-Ms. Santos has been the primary author of more than ten briefs filed in the Supreme Court, and dozens of briefs filed in federal courts of appeals and federal district courts.
+Ms. Santos has been the primary author of more than a dozen briefs filed in the Supreme Court, and many more filed in federal courts of appeals and federal district courts.

 Ms. Santos maintains an active pro bono practice.
 She has argued two Ninth Circuit appeals involving First and Eighth Amendment issues on behalf of an inmate in the California prison system and one Fourth Circuit appeal involving suppression issues on behalf of a criminal defendant.
 She has also worked on immigration appeals before the First and Ninth Circuits, advocated on behalf of transgender litigants asserting constitutional claims before the Fourth Circuit and the Supreme Court, and represented criminal defendants challenging convictions or sentences.
 In 2015, Ms. Santos was honored by the Lawyers’ Committee for Civil Rights for her commitment to pro bono civil rights work.